Documentation

 - Warn about unbounded list fetches without pagination

-## style
+## testing

 Supported providers: OpenRouter, OpenAI, Anthropic, Azure OpenAI, GCP Vertex AI, AWS Bedrock, and Zhipu AI.
 Custom model names are supported — enter any model identifier your provider accepts.